History of Holly Rowe in Timeline

 1997: Sideline Reporter with ESPN

-During the 1997 season, Holly Rowe worked as a sideline reporter for certain ESPN broadcasts.
+In 1997, Holly Rowe worked as a sideline reporter for certain ESPN broadcasts.

-August 1998: Full-Time College Football Sideline Reporter with ESPN
+August 1998: Full-time College Football Sideline Reporter with ESPN

 In August 1998, Holly Rowe became a full-time college football sideline reporter with ESPN.

-October 22, 2021: First Female Commentator
+October 22, 2021: First Female Utah Jazz Commentator

-2021: Joins Utah Jazz Broadcast Team
+2021: Analyst for the Utah Jazz Broadcast Team

 In 2021, Holly Rowe joined the Utah Jazz broadcast team as an analyst.